WenKangChua/automated_newsletters/README.md

 ## 🏢 About SwiftFreight

-SwiftFreight is a last-mile logistics operator specialising in cross-border e-commerce delivery.
-We work with online merchants looking to ship goods internationally — consolidating shipments from multiple clients and partnering with international freight carriers for the cross-border transit leg.
+SwiftFreight is a last-mile logistics operator specialising in cross-border e-commerce delivery of small to medium packages for consumers.

+We work with online merchants looking to ship goods internationally, consolidating shipments and partnering with international freight carriers for the cross-border transit.
 Upon arrival at the destination country, SwiftFreight manages the final delivery directly to the end consumer.

-As a consolidator and last-mile operator, we absorb and pass through carrier-imposed surcharges — such as fuel surcharges and General Rate Increases (GRIs) — to our merchant clients.
+As a consolidator and last-mile operator, we pass through carrier-imposed surcharges, such as fuel surcharges and General Rate Increases (GRIs) — to our merchant clients.
 When carriers adjust their rates, we are committed to communicating these changes clearly and promptly, so merchants can plan accordingly.

 ---